This will be a complete Synology Hyper Backup guide.

+This will be a complete guide on how to set up Hyper Backup on a Synology NAS.
 Most people use their Synology NAS as network storage, a backup destination, home media server, or even a photo storage solution.

 As time goes on, our NAS devices tend to hold some of our most important data and while redundancy gives you a layer of protection that a traditional hard drive wouldn’t, it’s incredibly important to ensure that your NAS is backed up.

-For this reason, the Synology Hyper Backup package is an incredibly powerful one.
+For this reason, the Hyper Backup package is an incredibly powerful one.
 It’s easy to use, works incredibly well, and will ensure that your most important data is backed up from your NAS to a separate location.

-1. How to Set Up a Hyper Backup Task
+Setting Up a Hyper Backup Task

 1. Launch Hyper Backup and select the + symbol, then Data backup task.